amolrv/amolrv.github.io/_posts/2022-02-15-nature-impact-value-of-change.md

 At [layer](https://golayer.io/about/) we form a triplet of *Tech, Product and Business* in order to refine features.
 Mostly one person from each area.
 Sometimes Product owner represents expertise in business or act as proxy for business.
 For each epic people rotates from each area.
 This helps to create opportunities to learn, grow and avoid biases in the company.
 We called such triplet as *Task force*.

-Task force has following responsiblity 💪
+Task force has following responsibility 💪

 - Refine feature aka epic
 - Be a point of contact for all the QA during crunch time.